On the origin of the bi-drifting subpulse phenomenon in pulsars: The model

 (III) Third, we determine the drift direction, from the variation of the polar-cap electric potential.
+To explain the drift properties of PSR \J~ we use the anti-pulsar geometry with $\mathbf{\Omega} \cdot \mathbf{B} > 0$ (see Section \ref{sec:results}), thus the drift direction is determined by maximum of electric potential at the polar cap.
 This potential in the co-rotating frame is modeled as $V'\propto V_{0} \cos{\left( \pi r_{\rm c}/r_{\rm b} \right )}$, where $V_0$ is the potential amplitude, $r_{\rm c}$ is the distance from the location of the potential maximum, and $r_{\rm b}$ is the distance to the polar cap boundary.
-Such a simple sinusoidal description of an electric potential not only allows to define the potential maximum, but also guarantees that the electric field at the polar cap boundary is zero.
+Such a simple sinusoidal description of an electric potential not only allows us to define the potential maximum, but also guarantees that the electric field at the polar cap boundary is zero.
 To reproduce more complicated potentials, we also consider models with multiple potential maxima (see panel (d) in Figure \ref{fig:simulation}).
 Now knowing the electric potential, and thus the electric field $\widetilde{E}^{^{\prime}}_{\perp}=-\nabla V^{\prime}$, we determine the drift direction as described in Section \ref{sec:theoretical_background}.

 (IV) The fourth step involves finding of the drift characteristics.
 In panel (c) in Figure~\ref{fig:simulation} the blue arrows correspond to the direction of subpulse motion ($\rm{\bf\hat{s}}$), while the black arrows correspond to the co-rotation direction ($\rm{\bf\hat{c}}$).
 The top panel shows parallel (\mbox{$\rm{\bf\hat{s} \cdot \hat{c}}$ = cos$\Phi$}, the red solid line) and perpendicular (\mbox{$\rm{\bf | \hat{s}\times\hat{c} |}$ = sin$\Phi$}, the blue dashed line) components of the drift velocity at every point on the line of sight.
 Here $\Phi$ is the angle between the two directions.
 Small values of $\Phi$ mean the subpulses are moving along the line of sight -- this produces large phase variations in the observed drifting pattern.
-At large values of $\Phi$, on the other hand, subpulses move {\it across} the line of sight.
-This is observed as phase-stationary {\it intensity} modulation.
+At large values of $\Phi$, on the other hand, subpulses move across the line of sight.
+This is observed as phase-stationary intensity modulation.